 Curtis Staff Representatives

 Roberto Díaz (Viola '84), President

-David Ludwig, Lisa and Gie Liem Artistic Chair of Performance Studies
+David Ludwig, Dean of Artistic Programs, Lisa and Gie Liem Artistic Chair of Performance Studies

 Laura Sancken, director of alumni and parent relations, (215) 893-5272